John Boozman: 2010

-In 2010, Boozman did not run for reelection to the House and instead ran for the Senate seat held by incumbent two-term Democrat Blanche Lincoln.
-He won the May 2010 Republican primary and defeated Lincoln in the general election with nearly 58% of the vote.
+In 2010, Boozman did not run for reelection to the House and instead ran for the Senate seat held by incumbent two-term Democrat Blanche Lincoln, who had defeated Boozman's brother, Fay, in her first run for the seat in 1998.
+He won the May 2010 Republican primary and defeated Lincoln in the general election, 58% to 37%.

 2016

 Boozman won a second term in 2016, defeating former U.S. Attorney Conner Eldridge with 59.8% of the vote.
 He became the first Republican to be popularly elected to a second term in the Senate from Arkansas.

 2022

 On March 6, 2021, Boozman announced he would seek a third term as Senator.
 He won his third term in 2022, defeating Democrat Natalie James with 65.8% of the vote.

 Term

 Boozman began his term in the Senate in January 2011.

 Boozman and Tom Cotton initially objected to the certification of the 2021 United States Electoral College vote count.
 After the 2021 United States Capitol attack, they voted to support it.
 Boozman said: "The events that transpired in Washington were not only shocking and unlawful, but represent a dark moment in our country's history that we must reckon with today and in the days to come."

+In 2024, Boozman led a bipartisan Congressional delegation to France to honor the 80th anniversary of D-Day.